Abelian Galois cohomology of quasi-connected reductive groups: Introduction

 The plan of the rest of the paper is as follows.
 In Section \ref{s:crossed} we construct the crossed module $\CrM(G)$ from a reductive $k$-group $G$.
+In Section \ref{s:coboundary}, using second non-abelian cohomology, we extend a hyper-cohomology exact sequence corresponding to a crossed module of $\Gamma$-groups where $\Gamma$ is a profinite group, and thus generalize results of Borel and Serre in \cite[Proposition 41 in Section I.5.6]{Serre} and of Springer \cite[Proposition 1.28]{Springer}.
+In Section \ref{s:Galois} we consider a version of these results for a crossed module of $k$-groups.
+In Section \ref{s:Douai} we introduce the notion of a field of Galois-Douai type and prove that for a simply connected semisimple group $G$ over such a field $k$, all elements of $H^2(k,G)$ are neutral.
 In Section \ref{s:cr-cohomology} we define the crossed cohomology $H^1_\crr(k,G)$ and prove Theorems \ref{t:cr-surjective} and \ref{t:cr-bijective}, which together constitute Theorem \ref{t:local-global-crossing}.
-Starting Section \ref{s:quasi-connected}, we work with quasi-connected reductive $k$-groups and principal homomorphisms.
+Starting from Section \ref{s:quasi-connected}, we consider quasi-connected reductive $k$-groups and principal homomorphisms.
+Since $Z(G)$ may be non-smooth, we work with $R$-points rather than with $\kbar$-points, where $R$ runs over commutative unital $k$-algebras.
 In Section \ref{s:Picard} we construct the canonical Picard braiding on the crossed module $\CrM(G)$ for a quasi-connected reductive $k$-group $G$, and prove modulo Theorem \ref{t:t-ext-principal-intro} that a principal homomorphism preserves the canonical braiding.
 In Section \ref{s:t-ext-principal} we prove Theorem \ref{t:t-ext-principal-intro}.
-In Section \ref{s:Picard-to-abelian} we consider the abelian Galois cohomology group $H^1_\ab(k,G)$ and compute it in terms of hyper-cohomology $H^1(k,T^\sscp\to T)$ of a complex of quasi-tori.
-In Section \ref{s:non-arch}, in the case when $k$ is a non-archimedean local field, we compute $H^1(k,G)=H^1_\ab(k,G)$ in terms of Galois cohomology of the character groups of certain quasi-tori.
+In Section \ref{s:Picard-to-abelian} we consider the abelian Galois cohomology group $H^1_\ab(k,G)$ and prove Theorem \ref{t:f-iso-intro}.
+We also give an example of computing $H^1(k,G)$ over a non-archimedean local field $k$ of positive characteristic, using Theorem \ref{t:f-iso-intro}.

-The paper contains three appendices.
-In Appendix \ref{app:universal}, we gather results concerning the functoriality of the universal covering of a semisimple $S$-group scheme over a non-empty base scheme $S$.
-In Appendix \ref{app:coboundary}, using second non-abelian cohomology, we in a sense extend a hyper-cohomology exact sequence corresponding to a crossed module of $k$-groups.
-In Appendix \ref{app:gr-coh-Picard}, following \cite{Noohi}, we construct the abelian group structure on the first group cohomology with coefficients in a Picard crossed module.
+The paper contains two appendices.
+In Appendix \ref{app:universal} we gather results concerning the functoriality of the universal covering of a semisimple $S$-group scheme over a non-empty base scheme $S$.
+In Appendix \ref{app:gr-coh-Picard}, following \cite{Noohi}, we construct the abelian group structure on the first group cohomology with coefficients in a Picard braided crossed module.